BushidoUK/Ransomware-Tool-Matrix/CommunityReports/CR-001-AKIRA-JUN-2025.md

 ---
 ### Observed Tools
-- Use the [RTM categories](https://github.com/BushidoUK/Ransomware-Tool-Matrix/tree/main/Tools) as a guide of where to list tools in the table below

 | Discovery | RMM Tools | Defense Evasion | Credential Theft | OffSec | Networking | LOLBAS | Exfiltration |
 |---|---|---|---|---|---|---|---|